Step 1: What TRIPS helps you do

 • honest assessment of your own abilities

-Use it to improve planning quality, not to outsource judgment.
+Use it to support planning decisions, not to replace field judgment.

 Still need help?
 Send a Little Note to Backpacking Light Send a Little Note to Backpacking Light